Oounce/classical-quantum-mnist/README.md

 ## Models architecture and description

-- Classical classifier [PyTorch]
+- **Classical classifier [PyTorch]**

 For the classic solution, fully connected linear neural networks were used.
-The architecture of the classifier consists of two hidden layers (128 and 10 neurons, respectively, that is, 9610 trainable parameters).
+The architecture of the classifier consists of one hidden layers of 128 neurons, which is 9610 trainable parameters.

-Other parameters: number of epochs – 6, loss function - Cross-Entropy loss, activation function – ReLu, optimizer – Adam, learning rate – 0.001
+Other parameters: number of epochs – 6, loss function - Cross-Entropy loss, activation function – ReLu, optimizer – Adam, learning rate – 0.0001

 <p align="center"><img src="for_readme/cl_class_arc.png" height="200" align="center"></p>

 - Classical reconstruction [PyTorch]

-The architecture consists of five hidden layers (1000, 2000, 4000, 2000 and 1024 neurons, that is, 20,122,024 trainable parameters).
+The architecture consists of four hidden layers (1000, 2000, 4000 and 2000 neurons, that is, 20,122,024 trainable parameters).

-Other parameters: number of epochs – 6, loss function MSE, activation function – ReLu, optimizer – Adam, learning rate – 0.001
+Other parameters: number of epochs – 6, loss function - MSE, activation function – ReLu, optimizer – Adam, learning rate – 0.0001

 <p align="center"><img src="for_readme/cl_rec_arc.png" height="300" align="center"></p>

 - Quantum classifier [PennyLane]

 To develop the quantum algorithm for classifying “single-pixel images” using quantum neural networks the variational quantum circuit was created.
-The circuit consists of 6 qubits (log2 64), where “single-pixel image” can be encoded using amplitude embedding, 6 strongly entangled layers (consisting of Rot(angle_1, angle_2, angle_3) and CNOT gates) with different trainable parameters (108 angles of qubits rotations) and one measurement of the Pauli-Z observable of first qubit.
+The circuit consists of 6 qubits (log<sub>2</sub>64), where “single-pixel image” can be encoded using amplitude embedding, 6 strongly entangled layers (consisting of Rot(angle_1, angle_2, angle_3) and CNOT gates) with different trainable parameters (108 angles of qubits rotations) and one measurement of the Pauli-Z observable of first qubit.
 This circuit is a binary classifier that determines the probability of our data to belong to one of the classes or to all others (it solves a binary problem, where 1 means belonging to this class, -1 to some of the others).
 Thus, for classification into 10 classes, we need 10 binary classifiers, each has its own set of parameters and trains independently of the others (in total 1090 trainable parameters, (108 angles + 1 bias) x 10).

 Other parameters: number of epochs – 3, loss function – Margin loss, margin = 0.15, optimizer – Adam, learning rate – 0.01